DarthChillash/Hyprland/README.md

 However, the file "hyprland-tutorial.conf" is precisely the one that I have edited while I was recording a video called:

-" Set Up, Relax: A Step-by-Step Guide to Hyprland "
+"Set Up, Relax: A Step-by-Step Guide to Hyprland"

 These are the URLs of that video: